 This pioneering research could form the foundations for new advices on promoting healthy and sustainable eating in families and children.

 “To preserve the health of our planet, and our own health, we need to identify effective strategies that support consumers to eat a sustainable healthy diet and reduce also food waste” – Jess Haines

-We invite you to attend the online Award ceremony during the ASN Nutrition Online Preconference Week, on 3rd of June 2021, 10:00 AM EDT.
+The Award ceremony and lecture was organized during the ASN Nutrition Online Preconference Week, on 3rd of June 2021.